Log Cabin Chinking Materials and Tools

 How Long Does Chinking Last

 Chinking could potentially last the life of the structure but depends heavily on several factors.
-Shifting and settling of the cabin structure could impact the life of your chinking and introduce gaps and cracks.
+Shifting and settling of the cabin structure could impact the life of your sealant product and introduce gaps and cracks.

-The make up of the chinking material and light or heavy exposure to elements will also play a part in determining the life span of the chinking.
+The make up of the material and light or heavy exposure to elements will also play a part in determining the life span of the log gap sealant.

-Newer, synthetic chinking is an elastomer with elastic properties that allow it to stretch and flex with the structure.
-Synthetic chinking also does well with freeze and thaw cycles.
-At a minimum, traditional chinking materials should last you a couple of years.
+Synthetic chinking will stretch and flex with your cabin during freeze and thaw cycles.
+At a minimum, traditional chinking products should last you a couple of years.

-The new synthetic chinking used in today’s modern log home should last you even longer.
-You can even add a flexible sealant such as perma-chink log home sealant to extend the life of your chinking material.
+The new synthetic chinking used in today’s modern log homes should last you even longer.
+You can even add a flexible sealant such as Perma Chink log home sealant to extend the life of your material.

 Log Home Chinking Look and Feel